 In the UK, the campaign for a Living Wage was launched by members of London Citizens in 2001.
-The founders were parents in the East End of London, who wanted to remain in work, but found that despite working two or more minimum wage jobs they were struggling to make ends meet and were left with no time for family and community life.
+The founders were parents in the East End of London, who wanted to remain in work, but found that despite working two or more minimum wage jobs they were struggling to make ends meet and were left with no time for community and family life.

 In 2005, following a series of successful Living Wage campaigns and growing interest from employers, the Greater London Authority established the Living Wage Unit to calculate the London Living Wage.

-In 2008 Trust for London seleected the London Living Wage as a special intititive and made a grant of over £1 million to deliver direct campaign work, research and an accreditation scheme for employers.
+Then, in 2008, Trust for London selected the London Living Wage as a special initiative and made a grant of over £1 million to deliver direct campaign work, research and an accreditation scheme for employers.

 The campaign for a wage that meets the cost of living has since grown into a national movement.

 Local campaigns emerged across the UK offering the opportunity to involve many more employers and lift many more thousands of families out of working poverty.

 The Centre for Research in Social Policy (CRSP) funded by the Joseph Rowntree Foundation began calculating a UK wide Minimum Income Standard (MIS) figure.
 The MIS is an average across the whole of the UK, but does not reflect the variation in the cost of living inside and outside of London.

-In 2011 Citizens UK brought together grass roots campaigners and leading employers from across the UK, working closely with colleagues on the Scottish Living Wage Campaign in particular, to agree a standard model, calculated by the CRSP, for setting the UK Living Wage outside of London.
+In 2011 Citizens UK brought together grass roots campaigners and leading employers from across the UK, working closely with colleagues on the Scottish Living Wage Campaign in particular, to agree a method for setting the UK Living Wage outside of London, calculated by the CRSP.

 At the same time, following consultation with campaigners, trade unions, employers who support the Living Wage and HR specialists, Citizens UK launched the Living Wage Foundation and Living Wage Employer mark.